webwart/03_src-Python/00_python.md

 RST and asciidoctor(FX) and pandoc remain to be compared.

-### MON 31-07-2020
+### FRI 31-07-2020

 -1- I want to use the datetime module to add timestamps to file content und filenames.
 In dateAge.py I have now a good example of how to get year, hour, day from a datetime object.

->N: Create function which makes filenames with timestemps. use in dictionaryJobUrl
+>N-OKAY: Create function which makes filenames with timestemps. use in dictionaryJobUrl -OKAY-

+### SAT01-07-2020

+-1- I finished the function fn_timestemp in dateAge.py, which I renamed to datime.py.

+-2- Tested the function dictionaryJobUrl.py.
+This programm basically helps me to read a .rst file and test all records for consistency.
+>N: test for number of filds, then test for order of fields.
+Create a set to find all variations.